impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 				- > All models (i.e. hypothesis classes) seek to learn the same concept  from the data.
 A transferable canary indicates that the notion of a canary is not a function of the of the hypothesis class, but rather the concept class itself.
 For example, for digit classification, we know that a 2 and a 7 are reasonably close to each other; and written in a bad handwriting, one can be mistaken for the other.
 Therefore, a good canary can be an image that can reasonably be classified as either 2 or a 7 by even a human—an entirely different learner!
 				- We like to note however that the space of canaries are much larger than the above example.
 But the above should be sufficient to show why transferability of canaries would make sense in the first place.
 				- Please also see our response to Reviewer_VkF8.
-			- > QPotential performance degradation.**
+			- > Q2.
+Potential performance degradation.
 			  Algorithm 1 suggests that the canary is iteratively updated during model training.
 This may interfere with model convergence or degrade performance.
 The paper should report whether incorporating such optimization affects model accuracy or training stability.
-				- #response
-				- Thank you for the insightful comment.
-Indeed in prior work, injecting samples (like poisons) comes at a trade-off with model performance.
-However, please note that we inject exactly one sample as the canary in order to stay maximally compliant with the DP definition.
-This means that the contribution of the single sample error to the loss is 1/|Size of Training Set|; therefore, we do not observe any noticeable degradation in the accuracy of the model.
+				- Indeed in prior work, injecting samples (like poisons) comes at a trade-off with model performance.
+However, please note that, unlike prior work, **we inject exactly one sample as the canary in order to stay maximally compliant with the DP definition.** This means that the contribution of the single sample error to the loss is 1/|Size of Training Set|; therefore, we do not observe any noticeable degradation in the accuracy of the model.
 This is the reason we do not report model accuracy consistantly.
 There is not much to report.
 				- This is of course understandable because performance is an average metric while privacy is a worst-case one.
 We optimize the worst-case (an "outlier" sample) which does not affect the average considerable.
 			-
 -